CIME 2025: Steven Ferrucci, OD, FAAO, shares therapeutic update for retinal disease

 • Staying informed is essential.
 As Ferrucci emphasized, “There’s a lot of stuff out there… for patients that previously we couldn’t treat, or had no hope for—we now do.”

 Geographic atrophy, the advanced form of dry age-related macular degeneration (AMD), is now receiving long-awaited attention.
-According to Ferrucci, 2 FDA-approved medications have demonstrated the ability to slow GA lesion progression over time.
+According to Ferrucci, 2 medications approved by the US Food and Drug Administration (FDA) have demonstrated the ability to slow GA lesion progression over time.
 While the specific drugs were not named, this likely refers to pegcetacoplan (Syfovre; Apellis Pharmaceuticals) and avacincaptad pegol (Izervay; Astellas Pharma), both of which received FDA approval in 2023.

 “GA is probably a little more common than we might think,” said Ferrucci.
 With over 1.5 million Americans affected—a number he suspects is underreported—these new therapies mark a significant shift in how optometrists can manage this chronic and previously untreatable condition.